 |Nikon D1H« »||Y||-||-||-||-||-||FW||-||-||-||Nikon D1H|

 |Nikon D1X« »||Y||-||-||-||-||-||FW||-||-||-||Nikon D1X|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D2X and the 5D have been discontinued, but can regularly be found used on eBay.
 The D2X was replaced by the Nikon D2Xs, while the 5D was followed by the Canon 5D Mark II.
 Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Canon websites.

 Review summary: Nikon D2X vs Canon 5D

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D2X or the Canon 5D – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.